Magneet/Horizon_Rest_API_Python/vmware_horizon.md

         Requires a List of Machine Ids representing the machines to be reset.
         Available for Horizon 8 2006 and later.

+    `reset_session_machines(self, session_ids: list)`
+    :   Resets machine of user sessions.
+The machine must be managed by Virtual Center and the session cannot be an application or an RDS desktop session.

+        Requires list of session ids
+        Available for Horizon 8 2006 and later.

     `restart_machines(self, machine_ids: list)`
     :   Restarts the specified machines.

         Requires a List of Machine Ids representing the machines to be restarted.
         Available for Horizon 8 2006 and later.

+    `restart_session_machines(self, session_ids: list)`
+    :   Restarts machine of user sessions.
+The machine must be managed by Virtual Center and the session cannot be an application or an RDS desktop session.

+        Requires list of session ids
+        Available for Horizon 8 2006 and later.

+    `send_message_sessions(self, session_ids: list, message: str, message_type: str = 'INFO')`
+    :   Sends the message to user sessions

+        Requires list of session ids, message type (INFO,WARNING,ERROR) and a message Available for Horizon 8 2006 and later.

     `update_application_pool(self, application_pool_id: str, application_pool_data: dict)`